WellthCare

-Retiring before you're eligible for Medicare at age 65 is one of the most significant financial and benefits-planning challenges you can face.
+Retiring before you're eligible for Medicare at age 65 is a huge financial and benefits-planning challenge.
 Unlike pension payouts or 401(k) access, employer-sponsored health insurance doesn't have a standard "early retirement" bridge.
-The landscape is complex, but understanding your options-from COBRA to the Health Insurance Marketplace to innovative new benefit models-is the first step to securing affordable, continuous coverage.
-This guide breaks down the traditional pathways and introduces a modern, health-to-wealth approach that can transform this transition from a period of risk into an opportunity for stability.
+It's a complicated landscape, but understanding your options—from COBRA to the Marketplace to newer benefit models—is the first step to securing affordable, continuous coverage.
+We'll walk through the traditional paths and then look at a modern approach that turns what feels like a risk into a period of stability.

 The Traditional Pathways (And Their Gaps)

 When you leave your job, your employer-based health plan typically ends, often on your last day of work or at the end of the month.
-You then enter a period where you must proactively secure new coverage.
-The clock starts ticking immediately, so it's crucial to understand these primary options:
+You then enter a period where you must find new coverage.
+The clock starts ticking immediately, so you need to know your options.

 1. COBRA Continuation Coverage

-- The Major Downside: You pay the full premium-both your former share and the portion your employer was paying, plus a 2% administrative fee.
-This often results in a cost of $700-$2,000+ per month, a massive hit to a fixed retirement income.
+Under COBRA, you can keep your exact same employer group plan for up to 18 months.
+The upside: seamless continuity with your doctors.
+The downside?
+You pay the full premium—both your share and what your employer used to pay, plus a 2% admin fee.
+That often runs $700 to $2,000+ per month, a massive hit to a fixed retirement income.

 2. The Health Insurance Marketplace (ACA Plans)